parthi007/AboutMe/README.md

 2. Check environment tab, to see if the changes are published

 Website URL: https://parthi007.github.io/<repositoryname>/

-  If you name your repository same as your github username, then the url would be https://parthi007.github.io/
+  If you name your repository same as username.github.io , then the url would be https://parthi007.github.io/